Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Case Study

-\textbf{Base case.} When reactive powers from customers 1 and 3 are fixed at 0 kVar, simulation results, including the network FR, the maximum DFR ($\mathcal{C}_{so}$) identified through a single stochastic optimisation problem, the DFR ($\mathcal{C}_{ep}$) as the largest hyperrectangle in the maximum inscribed hyperellipsoid ($\mathcal{E}$) within the FR, and the expanded DFR ($\mathcal{C}_{epe}$), are presented in Fig.~\ref{fig_RDOE_2_bus_Qfalse_STSfalse}.
-Correspondingly, the issued OEs for customers 1 and 3 would be [-3.81 kW, 1.93 kW] and [-4.06 kW, 1.42 kW], respectively.
-It is noteworthy that for this illustrative network, $\mathcal{C}_{epe}$ is very close to $\mathcal{C}_{ep}$ in Fig.~\ref{fig_RDOE_2_bus_Qfalse_STSfalse}, while it is different from $\mathcal{C}_{so}$.
+\textbf{Base case.} When reactive powers from customers 1 and 3 are fixed at 0 kvar, simulation results, including the network FR, the maximum DFR ($\mathcal{C}_{so}$) identified through a single stochastic optimisation problem, the DFR ($\mathcal{C}_{ep}$) as the largest hyperrectangle in the maximum inscribed hyperellipsoid ($\mathcal{E}$) within the FR, and the expanded DFR ($\mathcal{C}_{epe}$), are presented in Fig.~\ref{fig_RDOE_2_bus_Qfalse_STStrue_hybrid_mix}.
+Correspondingly, the issued DOEs for customers 1 and 3 would be [-2.78 kW, 2.78 kW] and [-2.82 kW, 2.23 kW], respectively.
+It is noteworthy that for this illustrative network, $\mathcal{C}_{epe}$ is larger than both $\mathcal{C}_{ep}$ and $\mathcal{C}_{so}$ in Fig.~\ref{fig_RDOE_2_bus_Qfalse_STStrue_hybrid_mix}, the latter of which is due to the penalty term $\varepsilon_{uc}\sum\nolimits_{i\in C_{ns}} |u_c(i)|$ in the objective function.

-\textbf{The impact of reactive powers.} Compared to the ``Base case'', reactive powers from customers 1 and 3 in this case can be optimised within the range [-3 kVar, 3 kVar].
-Simulation results are presented in Fig.~\ref{fig_RDOE_2_bus_Qtrue_STSfalse}, where the issued OEs for customers 1 and 3 are [-2.60 kW, 4.55 kW] and [-0.98 kW, 4.47 kW] with optimal values of $Q_1$ and $Q_3$ being $0.98$ kVar and $-1.02$ kVar, respectively.
-Compared with Fig.~\ref{fig_RDOE_2_bus_Qfalse_STSfalse}, the \emph{area} of the DFR in Fig.~\ref{fig_RDOE_2_bus_Qtrue_STSfalse} becomes larger, demonstrating the benefit of achieving better OEs via optimising reactive powers.
+\textbf{The impact of reactive powers.} Compared to the ``Base case'', reactive powers from customers 1 and 3 in this case can be optimised within the range [-3 kvar, 3 kvar].
+Simulation results are presented in Fig.~\ref{fig_RDOE_2_bus_Qtrue_STStrue_hybrid_mix}, where the issued DOEs for customers 1 and 3 are [-3.52 kW, 3.54 kW] and [-2.71 kW, 2.72 kW] with optimal values of $Q_1$ and $Q_3$ being $0.44$ kvar and $-1.13$ kvar, respectively.
+Compared with Fig.~\ref{fig_RDOE_2_bus_Qfalse_STStrue_hybrid_mix}, the \emph{area} of the DFR in Fig.~\ref{fig_RDOE_2_bus_Qtrue_STStrue_hybrid_mix} becomes larger, demonstrating the benefit of achieving better DOEs via optimising reactive powers.